 On an elegant interwoven pattern background, the first part of the company’s name, “Zürich,” is displayed in bold capital letters.
 Beneath it is the continuation of the new name in French: “Compagnie d’Assurance.”
 This change reflects the company’s international growth.
 It has expanded its range of insurance products by adding new lines to the original two and is now positioning itself as a universal insurer.

-The choice of French emphasizes the company’s close connection with the rapidly developing French market for employee insurance.
+The choice of French underscores the company’s close connection to the rapidly developing French employee insurance market.
 The French segment ranks third in volume and importance within Zürich’s portfolio, confirming the company’s successful strengthening of its position on the global stage.

 1967 – 1970